NickDelta/coderapper-tutorials/README.md

 # coderapper-tutorials
-Repository which holds all the examples from coderapper.blog
+Here you can find all examples from <a href="https://coderapper.blog">coderapper.blog</a>